 All contributions are considered to be available without donor restrictions unless specifically restricted by the donor.
 Amounts received that are designated for future periods, restricted by the donor for a specific request or are to held in perpetuity are reported as with donor restrictions.
-When a restriction is satisfied, the with donor restrictions net assets are reclassified to without donor restrictions and reported in the statement of activities as net assets released from restrictions.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, the with donor restrictions net assets are reclassified to without donor restrictions and reported in the statement of activities as net assets released from restrictions.